Azure/ResourceModules/modules/sql/managed-instance/encryption-protector/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `managedInstanceName`

-The name of the parent SQL managed instance.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `serverKeyName`

-The name of the SQL managed instance key.
-- Required: Yes
-- Type: string

 ### Parameter: `serverKeyType`

 The encryption protector type like "ServiceManaged", "AzureKeyVault".

 - Required: No
 - Type: string
 - Default: `'ServiceManaged'`